View on GitHub

 fundings Descriptive Optional List(pair) max 255 Pass array of pair objects (project, funder) to API

-description Descriptive Optional String max 65535
+description Descriptive Optional String max 65535 Full-text indexed

 externalItems Descriptive Optional List(pair) max 255 Pass array of pair objects (type, URL) to API

-rawMetadata Raw Optional String max 2097151 Larger raw data is discarded
+rawMetadata Raw Optional String max 262144 Larger raw data is discarded

-NOTE: See also the schema diagram: schema.md
+NOTE: See also the custom queries section and the schema diagram: schema.md.

 NOTE: The preloaded set of categories (see categories.csv) is highly opinionated.